List of video games featuring Spider-Man: Marvel vs. Capcom: Infinite

 Spider-Man returns and appears as a playable character in Marvel vs. Capcom: Infinite with Robbie Daymond reprising his voice role from the 2017 Marvel's Spider-Man series.
 He was officially revealed at San Diego Comic-Con 2017, along with Frank West from the Dead Rising series, Mike Haggar from the Street Fighter series and the Nemesis from the Resident Evil series.

 Marvel Strike Force

 Spider-Man appears as a playable character in Marvel Strike Force.
 He is a City Brawler allied with the Web Warriors team.
 His default costume as Spider-Man is based on his classic outfit with influences from his costume in Spider-Man: Homecoming, while his alternate costume is based on the black and gold suit from Spider-Man: No Way Home.
 His Symbiote costume is a separate playable character, as are Miles Morales, Scarlet Spider, Ghost-Spider and Spider-Punk.

 Lego Marvel Super Heroes 2

-Spider-Man returns as a playable character in Lego Marvel Super Heroes 2.
-He teams with the other heroes to stop the evil Kang the Conqueror.
-He seems to be good friends with Kamala Khan, White Tiger and Star-Lord, and is seen flirting with Crystal.
-He primarily wears a costume based on the one worn by Tom Holland's character in Marvel Cinematic Universe (introduced in Captain America: Civil War).
-The homemade suit (shown in Spider-Man: Homecoming) also appears as an unlockable variant.
-He is voiced by the British voice actor Martin T. Sherman.